telerik/xaml-docs/controls/raddiagram/features/routing.md

 ## ReflexiveRouter

-The ReflexiveRouter is responsible for creating connections when the source and the target are the same shape.
+The ReflexiveRouter is responsible for creating connections when the source and the target is the same shape.
 In order to learn how to prevent such connections, read the [How to Prevent Shapes from Being Connected to Themselves]({%slug kb-diagrams-prevent-shape-from-being-contected-to-itself%}) KB article.

 ## Custom Router